Skip to main page content

 This will enable the status of HS2’s operational railway assets and systems to be monitored and controlled in real time from the Network Integrated Control Centre in Birmingham and other key locations, facilitating both the safe operation and reliable maintenance of the railway.

-Our railway systems are part of what will make HS2 one of the world’s most reliable railways, with an engineering management system monitoring the network in real time to facilitate day-to-day operations and maintenance.
+Our railway systems are part of what will make HS2 one of the world’s most reliable railways, with an engineering management system monitoring the network in real time to support day-to-day operations and maintenance.

 Withstanding extreme weather